n8n-io/n8n-docs/docs/hosting/server-setups/digital-ocean.md

 Both n8n and Caddy require creating folders that the host operating system (the DigitalOcean Droplet) copies to Docker containers to make them available to Docker.

-Create the following in the Droplet in your home folder:
+Create the following in the Droplet root user's home folder:

 - `caddy_config`: Holds the Caddy configuration files.
 - `caddy_data`: A cache folder for Caddy.